skydo-tech/hibernate-fsm/README.md

 # hibernate-fsm

-When you have to apply some business logic which can be converted to finite state machine, `hiberante-fsm` helps you achieve it.
+When you have to apply some business logic can be converts to finite state machine, `hiberante-fsm` helps you achieve it.
-It prevents invalid state transitions before saving it to the database so at the application level you don't have to worry about it.
+It prevents invalid state transitions before saving it to the database so at application level you don't have to worry about.
 ---

 ## Prerequisites: